 Upcoming Events & Family Programs

 PJ Library sends high-quality, age-appropriate Jewish books to families each month at no cost - it’s our gift to you!
 PJ Library and PJ Our Way are available to families with children ages 6 months to 12 years living in the Greater Boston area.

 Classes & Events for Grown Ups

-Explore baking, parent gatherings, mindfulness, fitness and more to support you and your family this winter.
+Explore baking, parent gatherings, fitness and more to support you and your family this spring.

 Virtual Study Buddies

-With live, personal attention through Zoom, Virtual Study Buddies creates routine by guiding and supporting your elementary-age children through asynchronous assignments each week.
+With live, personal attention through Zoom, experienced instructors guide and support your elementary-age child through asynchronous assignments each week.

 Meet Your Expert Instructors

 Sharon is the 1995 United States Women’s Chess Champion.
 Sharon attended Rhode Island College on a full chess and academic scholarship.
 She also competed in two Women's World Chess Championships.
 Sharon has over 30 years teaching experience, and was the keynote speaker at the Massachusetts Chess Association Education Expo in 2014 and 2015.
 She also performs an annual (multi-station) exhibition at the Boston Museum of Science.
 Sharon is looking forward to continuing her classes this season!